 Here's what you'll need for this recipe, as well as some thoughts, tips, and possible substitutions.
 If you make any substitutions, I'd love to hear about it in the comments section below.

-And if you've never tried homemade granola before, now is the time!
+If you've never tried homemade granola before, now is the time!
+It's easy and fast.
 As long as you can measure some ingredients and pay attention to what's in the oven, you can make this granola.
 Plus, have you ever even seen a banana bread granola in the store??
 I think not!

 It makes me so happy to hear from you and see your creations!
 Please leave a comment below and let me know what you think about this recipe.
 If you post a photo on Instagram, hashtag #TheRogueBrusselSprout and tag me (@TheRogueBrusselSprout) in the post text so that I'm sure to see it.

-Banana bread coziness meets crunchy granola in this super-comforting, nourishing breakfast or snack.
+Banana bread coziness meets crunchy granola in this super-comforting and nourishing breakfast or snack.
 Because this granola gets most of its moisture from bananas, it's good for the body as well as the soul!